decentraland/adr/docs/ADR-73-ab-testing.md

 ## Current implementation

-To setup an A/B testing we use Feature Flags as assignation tool and Segment as measurement tool.
+To setup an A/B testing we use Feature Flags as an assignation tool and Segment as a measurement tool.

 ### Feature Flags: Setting up a new A/B testing